Healthy Snake Plant (Dracaena trifasciata) in bright indirect, also known as Snake Plant

 Tips

 Let leaf cuttings callus for 1-2 days before planting.
-Water very sparingly until established.
+In practice, water very sparingly until established.

 Use the App Alongside This Care Guide